MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/cluster-resource-override.md

             path: /rules/0/verbs/1
 ```

-This example removes the verbs "list" and "watch" in the `ClusterRole` named `secret-reader` on clusters with the label `env: prod`, as shown below.
+This example removes the verbs "list" and "watch" in the `ClusterRole` object named `secret-reader` on clusters with the label `env: prod`:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1